 Ironically, it is when the power of a society is dominated by a party of the self-referential privileged that we are all the most vulnerable to the harsh reality of a society best depicted as a grim image like: Ashes Ashes We all fall down.

 I talk a good bit about Gravesian/SD development in this blog.
 While certainly not totally free of Spiral Dynamics influence, I am not convinced that the tipping point [“momentous leap”] allowing us to empathize and truly take on level-twenty+ perspectives allowing us to truly empathize with another is strictly dependent upon Gravesian development.
-However, I am convinced that if our political system insists on sorting America in this level-eighteen-perspective-is-in-charge fashion, then democracy as we know it will be existentially threatened, and much sooner than later.
+However, I am convinced that if our political system insists on sorting America in this eighteenth-level perspective-is-in-charge fashion, then democracy as we know it will be existentially threatened, and much sooner than later.

 Next week: No commitment on anything yet.
 Come and see.

 [this post approx. 1,650 words (7 min. read)]